sekia556/docker-tomcat-gitbucket/README.md

 ```

 Note
-- gitbucket.war is deployed as ROOT.war, so you can access gitbucket's top page as http://(host):8080/.
+- gitbucket.war is deployed as ROOT.war, so you can access GitBucket top page as http://(host):8080/.
 - Tomcat logs are located in /opt/data/tomcat_logs (/tmp/tomcat_logs in container).

 ## Build